Digital Quest

-Use Sticky Notes with Windows XP
+Use Sticky Notes with Windows XP without Installing Any Software

 Have a look at a few small, handy things which aren’t part of windows.
 The first one will be Sticky Notes-the virtual equivalent of writing down tasks and reminders on paper and sticking somewhere around you.
-If you need this with windows XP, you have to download and install freeware.
-But, you can use sticky notes in windows XP without installing a third party tool.
+If you need this with Windows XP, you have to download and install freeware.
+But, you can use sticky notes in Windows XP without installing a third party tool.

 Create a file type: